Australian court upholds ban on most international travel | WTOP

 “It may be accepted that the travel restrictions are harsh.
 It may also be accepted that they intrude upon individual rights,” the judges said in their ruling.
 “But Parliament was aware of that.”

-LibertyWorks President Andrew Cooper did not immediately respond to a request for comment on the ruling.
+LibertyWorks President Andrew Cooper said he was considering an appeal to the High Court.

+“We are very disappointed in the judgement today.
+We continue to believe that the outbound border closure is defective in law and, perhaps more importantly, unjust on human rights grounds.
+We must remind ourselves also that often things that are legal are not necessarily just,” Cooper said in an email.

+“While Europe and most of the world open up their borders, only North Korea and Australia stubbornly continue with strict controls over their citizen’s ability to leave their country,” Cooper added.

 He had expected hundreds of thousands of Australians to fly within weeks if he had won.